bmj2728/HostServiceTest/README.md

 **Latest improvements to the architecture:**

+- **File and directory management**: Added `Rename`, `Remove`, and `RemoveAll` operations for comprehensive file system management.
+These destructive operations follow the same security model and path confinement as other operations - use responsibly!
+- **User and group identification**: Added `Getuid`, `Getgid`, `Geteuid`, `Getegid`, and `GetGroups` methods to retrieve user and group identifiers from the host system, enabling plugins to make security-aware decisions without direct system access
 - **Consistent rootDir + path API pattern**: Refactored all file operations (`ReadDir`, `ReadFile`, `WriteFile`, `FileOpen`, `FileCreate`, `Stat`) to consistently accept a `rootDir` (must be absolute) and a `path` (absolute or relative, must not escape rootDir) instead of attempting to identify this data manually.
 This provides clearer security boundaries and better path confinement.
 See the [API Design Patterns](#api-design-patterns) section for details.
 - **Convenience stat method**: Added `Stat` method as a simpler alternative to FileOpen -> FileStat -> FileClose pattern for retrieving file information when you just need metadata
 - **Truly temporary files with automated cleanup**: Added `MkdirTemp` and `FileCreateTemp` methods that create temporary directories and files with server-side lifecycle tracking for guaranteed cleanup when connections close - unlike stdlib temps that persist until manual deletion